getting your little ones to sleep on Christmas Eve

 Sounds impossible, right?
-Getting your children to finally nod off the night before arguably the biggest day of the year is no mean feat, but we’re here to help.
-Christmas Eve might look a little bit different this year but it will still be a day full of excitement and anticipation for most of us, and knowing how to get the kids to wind down at the end of the day can be a challenge.
-With the help of our sleep expert, Dr Nerina Ramlakham, we’ve compiled our top tips to help you out…
+Getting your children to finally nod off the night before arguably the biggest day of the year.
+Excitement is flowing and the little ones just don’t seem to be getting tired – it’s no mean feat, but we’re here to help.
+Christmas Eve is a day full of excitement and anticipation for most of us, whether it’s the children getting ready to see what toys and presents they’re going to be opening in the morning, or the adults doing the all-important Christmas dinner prep.
+But, winding down at the end of the day can be a challenge for all of us, never mind the kids.
+With the help of a sleep expert, Dr Nerina Ramlakham, we’ve compiled our top tips to help you out this Christmas Eve…

 “As beloved a character as Santa is, many children are actually frightened by the thought of the man in the red suit coming down the chimney and into their bedrooms.
 If your little one is apprehensive, I’d recommend leaving stockings and other treats out of the bedroom and letting kids know that Santa will put all the presents in the living room.”
-Putting their minds at ease about this will help them relax, and doze off no problem.
+If your little one is struggling with how to sleep on Christmas Eve because they’re worried about Santa, putting their minds at ease about this will help them relax and doze off no problem.
 If you need some extra help easing away any anxieties, our Kids Weighted Blanket acts as a big hug and helps them drift off.

-A Christmas Eve walk is the perfect way to tire your kids out before bedtime.
+Christmas Eve activities are great for the little ones because the busier you are throughout the day, the more tired they’re likely to be on the night after burning off all that energy.
+A Christmas Eve walk is the perfect way to end the busy day and tire your kids out before bedtime.
 Physical activity combined with time outdoors makes for the perfect combination, “Not only will the fresh air wear them out, but having time away from screen will stop them being wired and unable to sleep in the evening.”